frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 St. John Chrysostom has written, "Whoever denigrates marriage also diminishes the glory of virginity.
-Whoever praises it makes virginity more admirable and resplendent" (St. John Chrysostom, *Treatise on Virginity*).
+Whoever praises it makes virginity more admirable and resplendent" (St. John Chrysostom, *Virginity*).

 The witness of love manifested in virginity or apostolic celibacy is a source of joy to the children of God.
 This witness becomes a new way to